"Failed Teacher" ~Over My Dead Body~ Marketing Edition was held

 He showed us some of the documents, including a business strategy plan created in April 2007, and gave a condensed talk in about 45 minutes about the strategies that EC-CUBE has used to grow

-There are very few EC-CUBE developers in-house, and most development is carried out by the development community.
+Apparently, there are very few EC-CUBE developers within the company, and most of the development is carried out by the development community.
+They seem

 He also introduced us to services that have closed down, such as "EC-CUBE ASP," which was closed as a result of "doing things that shouldn't be done," a video production service that was released to the public too early, and the English version of EC-CUBE (which is still available but has not been updated)